CynthiaNapoleon/FlightOperation_Analytics/README.md

 ## Area 4: Network Resiliency (Infrastructure Saturation)
 - **A)The "Flip-of-the-Coin" Fallacy: A Systemic Collapse of Schedule Integrity:**\
 Our network reliability audit has uncovered a critical "Schedule Integrity Gap" across our primary hub-to-hub arteries.
-In routes like BOS to DEN (33.63\%) and DFW to SFO (33.79\%), we have effectively moved past "poor performance" into a state where delays are the default, not the exception.
+In routes like BOS to DEN (33.63%) and DFW to SFO (33.79%), we have effectively moved past "poor performance" into a state where delays are the default, not the exception.
 For a passenger on these top 10 routes, an on-time arrival is statistically less likely than a coin flip; in fact, they are twice as likely to be delayed as they are to arrive on schedule.
 This isn't just a series of isolated incidents—it is a "Normalized Failure."
-By the time we hit the 35\% OTP floor, we have lost the ability to manage passenger expectations or crew connections.
-We must immediately transition from "monitoring" these routes to a "Schedule Reset," specifically auditing whether our current "Block-Times" are based on theoretical flight speeds or the harsh reality of hub congestion.
+By the time we hit the 35% OTP floor, we have lost the ability to manage passenger expectations or crew connections.\
+**Recommendation**: We could look to immediately transition from "monitoring" these routes to a "Schedule Reset," specifically auditing whether our current "Block-Times" are based on theoretical flight speeds or the harsh reality of hub congestion.
 ![Alt Text for Image](images/A4-A.png)